-&lt;sup>26My sample contains 13,600,104 news events, even with the adjustments specified above.
+Table 3 reports the news coverage of the privacy breach disclosures for all of my 542 events.
+I find that 38 disclosed privacy breaches did not match with any news (or breaking news) on that day.
+Those breaches are either of smaller scale or in industries where the data stolen is not strategic.
+Moreover, more than half of the privacy breach disclosures did not get a breaking news report about the breach on the day of disclosure.
+This number varies with industries.
+For example, in the financial industry, privacy breach disclosures are reported as breaking news reports 58% of the time.
+I find that 281 privacy events match with disclosure days without any news report or breaking news.
+The sample contains 13 600, 104 news events, even with the adjustments specified above.
 It should be noted that all days of the week have a similar number of news reports within my sample of firms.
 It justifies my use of the number of abnormal news reports compared to the average number of news reports.
 Privacy breach disclosures happen on any days of the week per industry, with a slight bias towards the Monday release.
 It is mainly due to the fact that 56 of the 130 breaches are disclosed over the weekend.
-Therefore their effect would only be measured on the next Monday, i.e. the first trading day after disclosure.
-On capitalization, number of records breached in the breach, and the different type of industries.
+Therefore, their effect would only be measured on the next Monday, i.e. the first trading day after disclosure.
+On average there is a similar trend of breaking news reports on the day of disclosure irrespective of the week.
+I notice that there are more news reports at the beginning of the week than towards the end of the week.
+I notice that there are on average 87.7 days with breaking news reports and 132.3 days when there are no breaking news reports.
+Unsurprisingly, the industries with the most breaking news reports are the finance, insurance and real estate, services, manufacturing, and retail industries.
+Those industries get similarly more news reports on average than other ones.
+Breaking news reports are evenly divided over the days of the week.
+Not surprisingly, breaking news are reports not often released over the weekend.
+I assign them to the Monday news data.
+As a reminder all news are assigned to their trading days.
+For example, the Tuesday column in my tables corresponds to any news released between Monday after trading closes until Tuesday end of trading, i.e. Monday 4 p.m. until Tuesday 3:59 p.m.
+Table 4 divides the sample by market capitalization, number of records breached in the breach, and the different type of industries.
 I find that the larger the firm, the more likely there will be a breaking news about the breach (83% for firms larger than 100 billion dollars in market capitalization versus only 8% for firms under 1 billion dollars).
-Also, the higher the number of records breached, the more likely the privacy breach would be released to the market by a breaking news reports (52% for more than a million records breached versus only 40% on average for less than 100,000).
-All industries seem to be given equal breaking news coverage in the case of a privacy breach, mosly between 30% and 50%.
+Also, the higher the number of records breached, the more likely the privacy breach would be released to the market by a breaking news reports (52% for more than a million records breached versus only 40% on average for less than 100, 000).
+All industries seem to be given equal breaking news coverage in the case of a privacy breach, mostly between 30% and 50%.13

 The data on security breach disclosure laws by state comes from the National Conference of State Legislatures.
-On January 1, 2015, 47 states had security breach laws that outline the compliance requirements of firms that are victims of privacy breaches.
+On 1 January 2015, 47 states had security breach laws that outline the compliance requirements of firms that are victims of privacy breaches.
 I will mainly consider how the laws differ from the timing of a privacy breach disclosure standpoint and when they were passed or implemented.